marcus-reyes/EEE198_UCL10/README.md

     We observe three things from the table above: (1) Across sparsities, SA and Random are consistently the bottom two compared to the rest of the other criteria.
-(2) The achieved optimized accuracy of SA on the validation set is still lower than that of Deconst \footnote{mask generated using Magnitude-Sign (MagSign), criterion as defined in Deconstructing Lottery Ticket by Zhou et al \cite{}}.
+(2) The achieved optimized accuracy of SA on the validation set is still lower than that of Deconst<sup id="a1">[1](#f1)</sup>.
 (3) SA has significant discrepancy between validation accuracy (maximized accuracy on a validation set used in SA search) and rewind accuracy (test accuracy of the final SA mask applied at initialization).
 The following empirical analyses shed more light in these observations.

 3. Trainability
     <insert OS scores>
-    By the virtue of having high orthogonality scores\footnote{higher OS means less propagation of learning signals [5]} and slow-moving training loss plots, we concluded that both SA and Random criterion  exhibit  a  more
+    By the virtue of having high orthogonality scores<sup id="a2">[2](#f2)</sup> and slow-moving training loss plots, we concluded that both SA and Random criterion  exhibit  a  more  hampered  training  as  compared  to  other
-    hampered  training  as  compared  to  other  criteria  which  results in the two attaining sub par final performances.
+    criteria  which  results in the two attaining sub par final performances.
     Additionally, although we resolved not to extend the OS formula for convolutional layers, the training loss plots for CNN showed similar trends.
 Specifically, Mag criterion more rapidly plummets as compared to SA